Morrison-Electricar

 Morrison-Electricar was a British manufacturer of milk floats and other battery electric road vehicles (BERV).
-Their first vehicle was built for a bakery in 1933, and the company ceased to exist when it was finally sold to M & M Electric Vehicles in 1983.
+Their first vehicle was built for a bakery in 1933, and the company ceased to exist when it was finally sold to M & M Electric Vehicles of Atherstone in 1983.
+The latter company was dissolved following liquidation in 2014.

 History

 In the 1890s, Alfred Ernest Morrison started a small engineering company in Dover Street, Leicester, using £22 of capital given to him by his father.
 Products included bicycles, motorcycles, and carriages to fit on the front of tricycles.
 He also patented and manufactured an independently sprung wheel which was fitted to motorcycle sidecars.
 Gradually, he diversified into gas-powered stationary engines, which were used to power water pumps, compressors and generators for lighting systems.
 By the early 20th century, the company was known as AE Morrison & Co, and they started to build Tiger motorcycles, but stationary engines provided the main focus.
 During World War I, the company repaired agricultural machinery, but reverted to making stationary engines when hostilities ceased.
-Expansion led to a move to Grace Road, Leicester in 1921-22, and the company began marketing chargers for vehicle batteries and also for radio batteries.
+Expansion led to a move to Grace Road, Leicester in 1921–22, and the company began marketing chargers for vehicle batteries and also for radio batteries.
 When talking pictures were introduced to the cinema in the late 1920s, the business moved into the manufacture and installation of cinema equipment.
 One important innovation was an electric motor that ran at a constant speed.
 It was DC powered, with a nickel frame, rather than the more usual iron frame, and the constant speed ensured good sound reproduction.

 The company became AE Morrison & Sons in 1929, as the founder was joined by relatives including his eldest son, AC Morrison.
 Following a discussion with a baker while playing golf in 1933, AC Morrison built a prototype electric vehicle suitable for delivering bread within a month.
 Trials suggested that the vehicle needed a stronger chassis and a longer wheelbase to enable it to carry loads of 10 or 12 cwt, and the baker took delivery of the first production vehicle later in the year.
 It was registered as JF 4231, and the company soon built up a large order book for such vehicles.
 These small vehicles were marketed as "Terriers", and the company produced a larger model, called the "Mastiff", capable of carrying 25 or 30 cwt.
 As sales of electric vehicles increased, the manufacture of stationary engines was phased out.
 Vehicles were exported to Australia, New Zealand and Finland, generally as a kit of parts, with bodywork and batteries being sourced locally, and a left-hand drive option was also available.